Staff

 Caitlin Coleman

-Lead Curator | Manager- Laboratory Services & Communications
+Lead Curator | Manager - Laboratory Services & Communications

 Jonas Fernandez

-Lead Archaeologist | Manager- Geomatics
+Lead Archaeologist | Manager - Geomatics

-Jonas Fernandez manages the Geomatics Team within the Operations Division.
+Jonas Fernandez manages the Geomatics Team within Operations.
 Jonas earned his BA (Hon) in archaeology from Wilfrid Laurier University and his MSc in archaeological computing – spatial technologies from the University of Southampton, UK.
 He holds an Applied Research archaeological license from the province of Ontario and has over 15 years of experience as an archaeologist in Ontario and the UK, specializing in the broad implementation of GIS and spatial analysis into heritage practices, including large scale Environmental Assessment projects and municipal archaeological management plans.

 Sarah Jagelewski

-Lead Archaeologist | Manager
+Lead Archaeologist | Manager - Infrastructure

 Jennifer Ley

-Lead Archaeologist | Manager
+Lead Archaeologist | Manager - Planning Assessment

 Eva MacDonald

-Senior Archaeologist | Manager, Historical Archaeology
+Senior Archaeologist | Manager - Historical Archaeology

 Annie Veilleux

-Senior Cultural Heritage Specialist | Manager
+Senior Cultural Heritage Specialist | Manager - Cultural Landscape & Community Planning, Cultural Heritage

 Carol Bella

-Archaeologist | Assistant Manager- Human Resources
+Archaeologist | Assistant Manager - Human Resources

 Mary Fernando

-Assistant Manager | Accounting
+Assistant Manager | Finance

-Cultural Heritage Specialist | Assistant Manager
+Archaeologist | Assistant Manager - Operations

 Wesley Oldham

-Senior Archaeologist | Assistant Manager of Historical Archaeology
+Senior Archaeologist | Assistant Manager - Historical Archaeology

 Katrina Thach

-Associate Archaeologist | Assistant Manager
+Associate Archaeologist | Assistant Manager - Infrastructure

 Full-Time Staff